• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 My response to them is: "Want to know how to make a career out of working in baseball?
 Develop your skills at something else and then look for jobs in the baseball industry."

 I'm not going to discourage anyone from striving for a job in baseball ops, just as I'm never going to discourage a writer from striving for a job at ESPN or Sports Illustrated.
-But you better be really fucking good at player development and analysis or find a way to make a name for yourself and get hired (like Kevin Goldstein and Mike Fast just did with the Astros.)
+But you better be really forking good at player development and analysis or find a way to make a name for yourself and get hired (like Kevin Goldstein and Mike Fast just did with the Astros.)

 But there are thousands of other good jobs working in baseball.
 And if you want to "work in baseball" badly enough ... there are realistic ways you can do it.
 Just know that it probably won't be in baseball ops.
 But you can still be around the game, you can still be around lots of baseball people and baseball events, you can still make a nice living at it.